OUR BEGINNING...

 Introduction to New Thought and the Unity Movement

-Unity was founded in the early 1890s by Myrtle and Charles Fillmore, not to be a separate church or religious denomination, but as a spiritual movement within religions, dedicated to helping people of all faiths apply positive spiritual principles to better their lives.
+Unity was founded in 1889 by Myrtle and Charles Fillmore, not to be a separate church or religious denomination, but as a spiritual center dedicated to helping people of all faiths apply positive spiritual principles to better their lives.

 We, Charles Fillmore and Myrtle Fillmore, husband and wife, hereby dedicate ourselves, our time, our money, all we have and all we expect to have, to the Spirit of Truth, and through it, to the Society of Silent Unity.